TheJacksonLaboratory/diachromatic/docs/digest.rst

     $ java -jar Diachromatic.jar digest -g <path> -e <enzyme> [-o <outfile>]

 The meaning of the options is
    * -g <path> The path to the directory with genome FASTA files (one per chromosome; for instance, the genome fasta files downloaded from the UCSC Genome Browser are in this format).
+The FASTA files need to be unzipped.
-   * -e <enzyme> The symbol of the restriction enzyme used in the Capture Hi-C experiment
+   * -e <enzyme> The symbol of the restriction enzyme used in the Capture Hi-C experiment.
    * [-o <outfile>] Name and path of the output file.
 This flag is optional and if it is not passed, the default name of ``diachromaticDigest.txt`` will be used.

 For example, the following command will digest the genome files found in the directory ``hg19`` using